A Comparison between Markov Switching Zero-inflated and Hurdle Models for Spatio-temporal Infectious Disease Counts: Inferential Procedure

-To produce a \textup{K}-step-ahead temporal prediction, we used a simulation process to draw multiple samples from the posterior predictive distribution, from which we calculated the mean and 95\% prediction interval.
+To produce \textup{K}-step-ahead temporal predictions, we used a simulation process, detailed in SM Section~2, to draw multiple samples from the posterior predictive distributions.
 Let $T_0$ be the final time point that was used for model fitting; the out-of-sample prediction is performed by obtaining a sample from the posterior predictive distribution at time $T_0+k$ for $k=1,2,\cdots, K$, where $K$ is the maximum step we are interested in.
-Posterior predictive sampling for the ZS-MSNB and ZS-MSNBH models are shown, respectively, in Section 2 of the SM.
-A realization from the posterior predictive distribution is denoted as $y_{i,T_0+k}^{[m]}\sim p(y_{i,T_0+k}|\bm{y})$, where we use the superscript $[m]$ to denote a draw from the posterior of a parameter.
+A realization from the posterior predictive distribution is denoted as $y_{i,T_0+k}^{[m]}\sim p(y_{i,T_0+k}|\bm{y})$.
+See SM Section~2 for the Monte Carlo approximations of the posterior predictive distributions for the ZS-MSNB and ZS-MSNBH models.

-To compare the models in terms of their ability to predict the cases, we use the ranked probability score approximated by draws from the posterior predictive distributions.
+To compare the models in terms of their ability to predict the cases, we used the ranked probability score approximated by draws from the posterior predictive distributions.
 The ranked probability score \cite{RN43} for the $\textup{k}$-th step ahead prediction in district $i$ is defined as